hhw11/FamilySpace/README.md

 # Anonymous Review Code

-This package contains the training and inference implementation for the Transformer PBC-VAE and family-medoid latent flow-matching model used in the submission.
-It intentionally contains no datasets, checkpoints, generated samples, evaluation programs, author names, affiliations, or repository links.
+This package contains the training and inference implementation for the Transformer VAE and family-medoid latent flow-matching model used in the submission.

 ## Included code